hackthenorth/Queue-Bot/README.md

    Use `npm run dev` to have the bot autoreload on code change.

-   If you get an error at boot, there is something wrong in your config.json.
+   If you get an error at boot, there is something wrong in your config.
 When you close command prompt, the bot will stop.